huggingface/blog/bridgetower.md

 ## Conclusion

-When dealing with images, we presented two solutions to speed your training workflows up: allocating more resources to the dataloader, and decoding and transforming images on devices rather than on CPU.
+When dealing with images, we presented two solutions to speed your training workflows up: allocating more resources to the dataloader, and decoding and transforming images directly on devices rather than on CPU.
 We showed that it leads to dramatic speedups when training a SOTA vision-language model like BridgeTower: **Habana Gaudi2 with Optimum Habana is more than 3x faster than Nvidia A100 80GB with Transformers!**
 And this is super easy to use as you just need to provide a few additional training arguments.